Transalantic Forum: “Iran: Transitions and Turning Points Over the Last Twenty Years and Prospects for the Near Future.”

 with Kian Tajbakhsh, Visiting Professor of Urban Planning at Columbia University Graduate School of Architecture, Planning and Preservation (GSAPP)

-The French-American Foundation Transatlantic Forum is having a dinner discussion on the following topic: “Iran: Transitions and Turning Points Over the Last Twenty Years and Prospects for the Near Future.”
+The French-American Foundation Transatlantic Forum hosted a dinner discussion on the following topic: “Iran: Transitions and Turning Points Over the Last Twenty Years and Prospects for the Near Future.”

 Kian Tajbakhsh is an Iranian-American scholar (Ph.D., Columbia University), with over twenty-five years of experience in civil society capacity building, human rights and democracy promotion as well as in the areas of local government reform and urbanization.
 He was the Soros Foundation’s representative in Iran in the 2000s where he directed several projects.